-The resulting gas measurements from airborne platforms are typically campaign-based and not repeated as regularly over extended periods of time.
+The resulting gas measurements from airborne platforms are typically campaign-based and not repeated regularly over extended periods of time.
 Airborne platforms are therefore highly suitable to complement stationary measurement platforms such as eddy covariance towers and chambers that provide high quality flux data though only for a fixed research area with limited spatial extent.
-Episodic airborne campaigns can overcome scaling challenges , and allow to assess the and allow for the assessment of the representativeness of stationary measurement devices located in heterogeneous terrain.
+Episodic airborne campaigns can overcome scaling challenges and allow for the assessment of the representativeness of stationary measurement devices in heterogeneous terrain.